istillmissyou/api_yatube/README.md

 * api/v1/jwt/create/ (POST): we pass the username and password, we get the JWT token.
 * api/v1/jwt/refresh/ (POST): updating the JWT token.
 * api/v1/jwt/verify/ (POST): checking the JWT token.
-* api/v1/posts/ (GET, POST): get a list of all posts or create a new post.
+* api/v1/posts/ (GET, PUBLISH): get a list of all messages or create a new message.
-* api/v1/posts/{post_id}/ (GET, PUT, PATCH, DELETE): get, edit or delete a post by id.
+* api/v1/posts/{post_id}/ (GET, PUT, FIX, DELETE): get, edit, or delete a message by ID.
 * api/v1/groups/ (GET): get a list of all groups.
-* api/v1/groups/{group_id}/ (GET): get information about the group by id.
+* api/v1/groups/{group_id}/ (GET): getting information about a group by ID.
-* api/v1/posts/{post_id}/comments/ (GET, POST): get a list of all post comments with id=post_id or create a new one by specifying the id of the post we want to comment on.
+* api/v1/posts/{post_id}/comments/ (GET, POST): get a list of all comments on a post with id=post_id or create a new one by specifying the ID of the post we want to comment on.
-* api/v1/posts/{post_id}/comments/{comment_id}/ (GET, PUT, PATCH, DELETE): get, edit or delete a comment by the id of a post with id=post_id.
+* api/v1/messages/{post_id}/comments/{comment_id}/ (GET, PUT, FIX, DELETE): get, edit, or delete a comment on the record ID with id=post_id.
-* api/v1/follow/ (GET, POST): returns all subscriptions of the user who made the request or subscription of the user on whose behalf the request was made to the user transmitted in the request body.
+* api/v1/follow/ (GET, POST): returns all subscriptions of the user who made the request, or the subscription of the user on whose behalf the request was made, to the user passed in the request body.

+## Authors
-##### dev Danil Shtun
+Danil Shtun